skip to content

 The overarching aim of the Centre is to advance understanding of cardiovascular conditions by applying our combined expertise in generating assumption-free approaches.

-We connect cardiovascular researchers in Cambridge.
+We connect cardiovascular researchers in Cambridge and beyond.

 For inquiries about our research, please contact Dr Jane Sugars